MiguelMJ/MakeItPixel/README.md

 - [ ] Parameters to generate outlines using border detection.
 - [ ] Add options to blur before downscaling to reduce noice.
+- [ ] Smart palette extraction from images.

 ## Dependencies